Parking + Transportation

 Coming in on Amtrak?
 Kalamazoo’s Amtrak station is right downtown.
 Hop on a train to access downtown Chicago or Detroit in under 2.5 hours.
 And to make things even easier, Amtrak and Kalamazoo Metro Transit share the same station.

 Prefer a self-powered method of transport?
 Downtown is bicycle-friendly, with the KRVT running right through downtown, and all the bike lanes, routes, and shops you need to pedal your commute.
+See a good location to add bike parking?
+Let our team know!

 Enjoy Miles of Pure Michigan